Relativity of simultaneity

+Fig. 1.
 On spaceships, map-clocks may look unsynchronized.

+Fig. 2.
 Event B is simultaneous with A in the green reference frame, but it occurred before in the blue frame, and will occur later in the red frame.

+Fig. 3.
 Events A, B, and C occur in different order depending on the motion of the observer.
 The white line represents a plane of simultaneity being moved from the past to the future.

 In physics, the relativity of simultaneity is the concept that distant simultaneity – whether two spatially separated events occur at the same time – is not absolute, but depends on the observer's reference frame.
 This possibility was raised by mathematician Henri Poincaré in 1900, and thereafter became a central idea in the special theory of relativity.

-Description

 According to the special theory of relativity introduced by Albert Einstein, it is impossible to say in an absolute sense that two distinct events occur at the same time if those events are separated in space.
 If one reference frame assigns precisely the same time to two events that are at different points in space, a reference frame that is moving relative to the first will generally assign different times to the two events (the only exception being when motion is exactly perpendicular to the line connecting the locations of both events).

-For example, a car crash in London and another in New York that appear to happen at the same time to an observer on Earth will appear to have occurred at slightly different times to an observer on an airplane flying between London and New York.
-Furthermore, if the two events cannot be causally connected, depending on the state of motion, the crash in London may appear to occur first in a given frame, and the New York crash may appear to occur first in another.
-However, if the events can be causally connected, precedence order is preserved in all frames of reference.
+The relativity of simultaneity is the conceptual foundation from which time dilation and length contraction follow.